gmbecker/contributing_to_r_lesson/outline.md

-# Overall Take Aways
+## Overall Take Aways
-- No one starts out perfect, mistakes aren't the end of the world, **BUT**
+### No One is Perfect ... **But**
 - As external collaborators with R-core members
   - When making work for them its our job to make as little as possible
   - Be respectful, not demanding.
   - Sometimes the answer is no, even if you still think the idea is good
 	- Even if the idea **is** good (this is different than the point above, and its important you understand why)
 	- If you cant accept that this isn't the right game for you to play
   - Never "shoot from the hip", each change is a change

-- Test, test, test
+### Test, test, test
 - Always test your patches via the full battery of R's `make check-devel` *before submission*
-  - Always include regression tests when you touch existing functionality
-  - Always include unit tests when you're lucky enough to contribute new functionality
+- Submit some form of testing/confirmation
+  - Test script that R-core can consider and add as formal tests
+	- Note if you don't have this, you're not ready to submit
+  - Formal tests, sometimes, but these take a lot of care in designing

 # Contributing to R
 ## No patches yet
 - Discuss Tomas and Luke's blogposts

 ### Confirming bugs

 ### Generating reproducible examples which **only** use base packages

 ### Careful bug analysis

 **Code Analysis Practicum 1?**

 ## Submitting Bugs
 ### Confirm it's present in up-to-date R-devel

 ### Confirm it's a bug in R itself
 Run it
 - in plain R (no RStudio or other IDE)
 - with no non-base/non-recommended packages loaded

 ### Within R isolate it as much as you can
 - To an R function which hits C code, or to the actual offending pure-R function
 - Bonus points if you can (correctly) narrow it down further to which C funciton and why its choking

 ### Search bugzilla for if it has already been reported

 ### (obtain bugzilla account and) Submit bug

 # Possibly Patches (but Still Probably Not)

 ## R-core's Engineering Philosophy (as my interactions with them have lead me to understand it)
 - Backwards compatability is **very** important and thus given very high weight
 - Anything that can be implemented in an addon package generally should be